dougbutner/web-4/README.md

 	"appData": "Lots of things"
 }

-const signingSecret = bioKeyGenerator(passedBioData);//boimetric provider's key or one generated direcly by user
+const signingSecret = bioKeyGenerator(passedBioData); // Biometric provider's key or one generated direcly by user

 signature = HMACSHA256(